A new opportunity for Meltonians to study with a partner

 - Let us find you a learning partner — we will connect you with a like-minded Meltonian

 You have the opportunity to choose from five different courses, the content for which has been created by our partners at Project Zug.

-- How to Question Authority, Course Author: Rabbi Avi Killip (10 units)
+- Intro to the Jewish Bookshelf, Course Author: Rabbi Avi Strausberg (10 sessions)

 ***These premium offerings include 2 live online sessions with the course authors